app.loshadki

 Table of content

-The goal of this tutorial to show you how you can configure different browsers for different Focuses defined in the macOS System Settings.
+The goal of this tutorial is to show you how you can configure different browsers for different Focuses defined in the macOS System Settings.

 Configuring OpenIn

-Add browsers that you want to use with the URL links.
+Add browsers that you want to use with URL links.
 In our case, we added Safari and Google Chrome with default configurations.

 Add browsers